 As an adult I began working with Intermountain Healthcare and enjoyed two wonderful years there in clinical nutrition.
 Preparing for nursing school and working in a hospital taught me a lot of things.
 I learned how hospitals run.
 I learned of the many miracles that modern medicine has made possible.
 I learned that nurses are amazing and over worked!
 I learned that patients are often left confused about who is caring for them, what is happening now, what their options are, or what is coming next.
 I am so grateful for the high-tech innovations and techniques that are available to women who have complications during pregnancy or medical emergencies during delivery, but I started to think that for a majority of healthy and low-risk women there simply had to be a better and more natural way to give birth.
 Birth is a natural human event.
-Much like a natural death, birth is difficult, emotional, intensive and incredibly life altering.
-Also low risk birth happened best when allowed to start and progress on its own.
+Much like a natural death, birth is emotional, raw, and often intense.
+It is also empowering, beautiful, and incredibly life altering.
+Many low risk birth happen best when allowed to start and progress on its own.
 Most birth needs little to no medical intervention, just a watchful eye that mother and baby are tolerating labor well.
 Medical providers do an amazing job of practicing medicine, but women and families need more.
 Women in labor need continuous emotional support from early labor at home straight through to their first nap together as a new family!
-Mother and partners need education, and every patient in the hospital needs an advocate, someone who is working for them and has no other interest or obligation.
+Mother and partners need education and information, and every patient in the hospital needs an advocate, someone who is working for them and has no other interest or obligation.
 When I took a childbirth education and DONA approved doula training class to fill up some credit needed in school in the fall of 2011 the pieces all fell into place.
 There is a missing link in our care of birthing women and new families and that missing link is a professional doula!

 I am experienced in supporting birthing woman in hospitals, at homes, and in birthing centers.
 Although I don’t use any of my clinical skills as a doula (I won’t check your blood pressure or your cervix, I don’t prescribe medication or perform procedures) I think my strength as a doula lies in my years of experience with birth, in my midwifery education, and in my experience working in the hospital.
 I can see and understand why the medical staff might recommend a certain test, procedure, or intervention.
 I can help you understand the medical language they use and help you communicate your plans and wishes back in a way they will understand.
 I will help you ask the right questions and to learn about all your options.
 I can provide you with as much research and information as you want from trusted resources to help make the best choice for you and your baby and then help to make sure your wishes are respected.
 I am a strong advocate.
 I love what I do as a doula and I would love to have the chance to meet you.